 - Do not stop taking your medication while abroad, especially if you are taking medication for anxiety or depression.

 Staying in contactMake sure you leave contact information with people at home who need to know.
 Develop a realistic communication plan.
 Parents and loved ones worry about you.
 Have an agreement on how often you will contact them.
 Stick to it!
-Email, Skype, Messenger, Whatsapp etc. are a great way to stay in contact but do not spend all of your time on the computer.
+Email, Skype, Messenger, Whatsapp etc. are a great way to stay in contact.

 If your phone is unlocked try buying a SIM card in-country, or buy a cheap phone in-country and use phone cards (shop around).
-Some US phone companies will tell you they have international plans, but they are usually expensive.
+Some US phone companies will have international plans.
 You can also start a blog to inform friends and family.

 HSU ChecklistAll important university documents and financial bills or disbursements will be sent to your permanent address in Peoplesoft.
 Is that where you want them sent?